edkashinsky/reaper-reableton-scripts/README.md

 ![Preview](/Assets/images/mfx_slots_preview.gif)

-This script monitors a certain fx slot in the monitoring chain and switches the bypass on it
+This script monitors a certain fx slot in the monitoring chain and switches the bypass on it.
+For realtime highlighting install 'Global startup action'

 #### ek_Toggle monitoring fx plugin on slot 2

-This script monitors a certain fx slot in the monitoring chain and switches the bypass on it
+This script monitors a certain fx slot in the monitoring chain and switches the bypass on it.
+For realtime highlighting install 'Global startup action'

 #### ek_Toggle monitoring fx plugin on slot 3

-This script monitors a certain fx slot in the monitoring chain and switches the bypass on it
+This script monitors a certain fx slot in the monitoring chain and switches the bypass on it.
+For realtime highlighting install 'Global startup action'

 #### ek_Toggle monitoring fx plugin on slot 4

-This script monitors a certain fx slot in the monitoring chain and switches the bypass on it
+This script monitors a certain fx slot in the monitoring chain and switches the bypass on it.
+For realtime highlighting install 'Global startup action'

 #### ek_Toggle monitoring fx plugin on slot 5

-This script monitors a certain fx slot in the monitoring chain and switches the bypass on it
+This script monitors a certain fx slot in the monitoring chain and switches the bypass on it.
+For realtime highlighting install 'Global startup action'

 #### ek_Toggle random color for selected items or tracks